ybgskr12/Reforestation/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## How do you find Will Smith in the snow?
+Look for fresh prints.